 My Opinion of Vegas Aces

 I consider myself to be an expert on mobile games.
-I enjoy puzzle games and poker.
+I enjoy puzzle games and poker, especially mastering the statistics.
 So, needless to say, a poker puzzle game is quite intriguing to me.
 Vegas Aces starts off with easy levels, but I like a challenge.
 Fortunately, within a half hour or so of play, the levels become quite challenging, even for a puzzle and poker master.

 To succeed in this game, you must make as many monster hands as possible (i.e., flush, full house, quads, etc.).
 By frequently playing just one pair, you will often struggle to achieve the goal within the allotted moves.
 The game moves fast and becomes addictive quickly.
 I eased through 20 levels in about 30–40 minutes.